 It's Not Always Oil: How Shared Services Can Become a Career of Choice for Gulf Nationals

-How the restructuring of traditional back office activities can develop a platform for new roles, new skills and progressive careers
+Restructuring traditional back office activities develops a platform for new roles, new skills and progressive careers

 When I introduce myself to an organization as an Advisor on Shared Services, I often get puzzled looks or a cold handshake in response.
 This is not surprising, since the term “Shared Services” is often viewed apprehensively by executives, managers and employees alike.

 Deeper conversation soon reveals the reason – the concept is not fully understood.
 If you ask, “What is Shared Services”, you will get answers ranging from “consolidation of the back office” through to “a cost cutting exercise”.
 No wonder the concept is viewed as suspicious.
 To functional executives it sounds like losing control; to managers it’s another change and more hard work; and for employees, the possibility of losing their job!

 Although implementing Shared Services is frequently described in such simple terms [see SSON’s “Jargon Buster”], however, it really is so much more.
 It’s true that moving to Shared Services is often used by organizations to lower the cost of business support provision, but Shared Services deliver many more benefits within an organization:

 Figure 1: Implementing a Shared Services model can deliver significant benefits

 - Enhancing the quality and provision of internal business support through economies of scale, simplification, standardization, transparency in delivery and the use of leading-edge automation to increase efficiency.

 - Delivered correctly, it can become a valued strategic support partner for an organization, helping bind a wide and diverse enterprise and provide a competitive advantage by supporting the growth agenda, whether organic or acquisitive, to drive the organization to the next level.